espocrm/documentation/docs/administration/extensions.md

 There's NO need to install intermediate versions.
 Install just the latest one.

-## How to uninstall an extension
+## Uninstalling

-Steps to uninstall an installed extension:
+Steps to uninstall an extension:

 1. Login as an administrator.
 2. Go to Administration > Extensions.